nqminds/edgesec/deployment/deb/README.md

 #### Podman

-If you want to use podman (e.g. since you're using elementary OS), you can
+If you want to use podman (e.g. since you're using elementary OS), you can setup a new image

 Install .deb build dependencies, as well as the build depenencies for EDGESec (see README.md)